Percy May: Life and career

 May was born to Henry and Emma May in Chertsey in Surrey, where Henry worked as a butler.
 A fast bowler, Percy played for London County in 1902 at the age of 18, and occasionally for Surrey.
 After being privately educated, May went up to Pembroke College, Cambridge in the autumn of 1902.

 He played cricket for the university side from 1903 to 1906, taking part in victories over Oxford University in 1905 and 1906.
 In 1906 he bowled unchanged throughout both innings to take 7 for 41 and 5 for 25 in Cambridge's 305-run victory over Yorkshire at Fenner's.
 He opened the bowling for the Gentlemen against the Players later that year, taking seven wickets, more than any other bowler.
 He finished the season with 75 wickets at an average of 22.76, his most successful season.

 He also won a Blue at Cambridge for Association football, and toured the US with the Corinthians in 1906.

-He toured New Zealand with MCC in 1906-07, taking 45 wickets in nine first-class matches at 15.97 and forming a powerful pace attack with Johnny Douglas, who took 50 wickets at 13.26.
+May toured New Zealand with MCC in 1906-07, taking 45 wickets in nine first-class matches at 15.97 and forming a powerful pace attack with Johnny Douglas, who took 50 wickets at 13.26.
 He took 5 for 53 and 5 for 37 in the first victory over Otago (by 232 runs) and 4 for 49 and 4 for 58 in the second victory (by an innings and 95 runs), and played in both matches against New Zealand, taking eight wickets.
 He wrote an account of the tour based on his diary, titled With the MCC in New Zealand (1907), which a New Zealand reviewer found "a very readable story ... which I was loth to put down ... the 'behind-the-scenes' life of an English amateur cricketer on tour ... makes for good and entertaining reading".
 Among the New Zealanders there was some question about the legitimacy of his bowling action; Dick Brittenden later described him as "a fast bowler with a peculiar leap just before delivery, and whose action was suspect".